 It is usually raining in Connemara, and on a wet day, the place is truly miserable.
 In the rain, Connemara is an endless expanse of rock and soggy soil.
 And the rain here has no pattern either.
 It falls from above, hits from the side, and seems to bounce up from the ground to strike your face.
 There is no natural shelter from the wet on these treeless ridges.
 The landscape is stark, like a father’s face when his daughter turns away.

 But on a sunny day, these stretches of green come alive as the rocks sparkle in the sunshine.
 He points, and my eye follows the line of one rock wall up to the tip where the ridge of green hill draws a line and the blue sky begins.
 I am quite sure that if I were to walk up there, I could touch the sky.
 But then I see where my father’s finger is pointing.

 One stone wall runs along a ridge, and on this day, from that spot, the sun is behind that ridge.
 And for one moment, as warm light filters through the spaces between the rocks, the stone walls appears to be lace.
 And in that moment, we are one.

 My father loved Connemara Country.
-These days I am the age he was back then, returning to Ireland each summer where I dutifully manage to catch the sun through one of those same stone walls, and in that moment, we are one again, seeming face to face, and I whisper my heartfelt thanks.
+These days I am the age he was back then, returning to Ireland each summer where I dutifully manage to catch the sun through one of those same stone walls, and in that moment, he is there, beside me.